tomasz-oph/ophelos_python_sdk/README.md

 # Ophelos Python SDK

-Official Python SDK for the Ophelos API - a comprehensive debt management and customer communication platform.
+Python SDK for the Ophelos API - a comprehensive debt management and customer communication platform.

 ## Installation